 For example:

-VWRL is a distributing fund which pays dividends while VWRA and VWRP are accumulating funds that automatically reinvest.
+VWRL is a distributing fund which pays dividends while VWRA and VWRP are accumulating funds based on the same portfolio but they automatically reinvest (saving you the bother of opening your investment account to manually reinvest your dividends).

 How do I decide what to do with my dividends?

-If you want to start living off your investments, dividends are handy because you earn money every quarter without having to sell your investments.
+If you want to live off your investments, dividends are handy because you earn money every quarter without having to sell your investments.

-So you may wish to invest in distributing funds.
+So you may wish to invest in distributing funds now, keep them in the future and just withdraw the dividends.

 Whereas if you’re still a long way of potential retirement or have other long-term goals for your investments, there’s a bit more to consider.